LFeitong/-FeitongLiu-.github.io/docs/index.md

 - For my app, I just created a welcome page and haven't fully understand how to make it have some functions.
 So I'm going to add buttons and content, hopefully the page changes when the user clicks the button or inserts some text.
 Based on this, rewatch Dr. Bart's lecture record would be helpful, and I'll look for other related resources if needed.

+## Week3
+- I'd like to explore how to implement a better user interface, because my interface is still a bit cluttered now.
+(This is an [instruction](https://www.usability.gov/what-and-why/user-interface-design.html) on it)
+- I only learned test in class this week and didn't have time to add the test part in React.
+- So next week I will definitely try to add test to my app and improve coverage. ([Jest test](https://neu-se.github.io/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing (Links to an external site.)[Jest&React](https://www.smashingmagazine.com/2020/06/practical-guide-testing-react-applications-jest/))
+- My app seems only work in local host, so I think I didn't set up the workflow correctly.
+I'm going to check it out and seek help from instructor or ta if it still doesn't work out.
+- I'm going to check more tutorials on JavaScript and TypeScript, since I'm still confused sometimes.
+(I found some Youtube videos that might help: [JavaScript Crash Course](https://www.youtube.com/watch?v=hdI2bqOjy3c),[JavaScript](https://www.youtube.com/watch?v=Bv_5Zv5c-Ts),[TypeScript - The Basics](https://www.youtube.com/watch?v=ahCwqrYpIuM))